The technetronic era involves the gradual appearance of a more controlled

 of the few, OR, like frying our brains!
 Who knows?

-Other significant positive developments: in the Western world, rates of
+Another significant positive development: in the Western world is that rates of

 violent crime have plummeted.
 In the previous decade, the rate of absolute

 poverty fell almost as much as 50%.
-"The poor in the world are getting
+Also, "The poor in the world are getting

 richer at a rate that absolutely is unparalleled in all of human

 history,..." says Jordan Peterson, "The child mortality rate in Africa is

 now the same as it was in Europe in 1952...
 This is a miracle!"

 IF the United States continues to handle the Corona Virus pandemic

 successfully and with full transparency, the world WILL notice one more